Smaths/dotfiles/README.md

 ### Installing

 Clone into your `$HOME` directory.
 Install homebrew and associated packages.
-Set Alfred preferences to point at `.alfredpreferences`.

 ## References